Categories

 What Bible Version or Translation Should I Use?

-Q: What version or translation of the Bible should I use?
+Question: What Version or Translation of the Bible Should I Use?

 Other versions of the Bible are translations, either a word-for-word translation or a phrase-for-phrase translation.